tektutor/openshift-tekton-feb-2022/Day1/README.md

     kubectl create deployment hello-node --image=k8s.gcr.io/serve_hostname
 </pre>

-Let's now try to deploy an simple spring boot based microservice application within this project from my GitHub Repository
+Let's now try to deploy an simple spring boot based microservice application using a Dockerfile from GitHub Repository

 ```
 oc new-app https://github.com/tektutor/spring-ms.git
 ```

 To be precise, though the above GitHub repository has the source code of the SpringBoot application, OpenShift will pick the Dockerfile as the first choice from the above GitHub Repository by default.

 Using the Dockerfile from the GitHub, it then builds the custom image and pushes the image into OpenShift Private Container Registry before it proceeds to deploy the application into the cluster.